AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-54264-error-when-customer-tries-to-checkout-with-negotiable-quote.md

 ---
-title: 'ACSD-54264: Error when customer tries to checkout with negotiable quote'
+title: 'ACSD-54264: Error when customer tries to check out with negotiable quote'
 description: Apply the ACSD-54264 patch to fix the Adobe Commerce issue where an error message "You cannot update the requested attribute.
 Row ID:store_id" appears when a customer tries to checkout with a negotiable quote from another store view.
 feature: B2B
 role: Admin, Developer